 How many times have you heard the phrase “SharePoint is slow!” or SharePoint isn’t working properly!” or “Why didn’t we catch that memory leak!”or “Why didn’t we know we were running out of capacity?”

-For many, SharePoint’s normal performance profile isn’t established or well documented and communicated.
+For many, SharePoint’s normal performance profile and capacity plan isn’t established or well documented and communicated.
 As a result, assessing performance and capacity is more of a guessing game and speculation.
 A consequence of this is a breakdown of trust between IT and the user community – people begin to talk and point fingers.

 Questions you might be asked or asking yourself:

 - What is the planned capacity for the life of the service?

 - How do I establish standards for normal performance that are based on fact?